Documentation Index

 );

-// Output is in JSON format and can be used after the call in the corresponding code
+// The output is in JSON format and can be used after the call in the corresponding code

 echo json_encode(['accessToken' => $result->access_token,